 It gets worse yet.
 Why?
 “There is a particular type of thinker, one who becomes more entrenched in their single big idea about how the world works even in the face of contrary facts, whose predication become worse, not better, as they amass information for their mental representation of the world.”

 Epstein gives the comical explanation of political pundits and economic prognosticators on the TV news circuit.
 He says, “The average expert was a horrific forecaster.”
-This confirms what we all know: the quality of a prognostication doesn't improve with the level of decibels.
 He gives the example as to how experts were taken by surprise regarding then sudden demise of the USSR and the reunification of Germany.
 So-called experts didn’t see it coming.

-In a chilling chapter in the book titled, “Learning to Drop Your Familiar Tools,” he talks about how experts become entrenched in their approach, rather than think outside the box for new solutions.
-One danger is that experts are more prone to reach conclusions from incomplete data and rely on what’s in front of them.
-They are experts after all!
+In a chilling chapter in the book titled, “Learning to Droop Your Familiar Tools,” he talks about the experts become entrenched in their approach, rather than think outside the box for new solutions.
+One danger is that experts are more prone to reach conclusions from incomplete data and rely on what’s in front of them

 Epstein talks about the NASA program and some of their colossal disasters, most notably the explosion of the Space Shuttle Challenger 73 seconds after launch on January 28, 1986..
 NASA is the realm of specialized knowledge.
 He explains that, “Reason without numbers was not accepted.
 In the face of an unfamiliar challenge, NASA managers failed to drop their familiar tools.”
 He explains how, “The Challenger managers made mistakes of conformity.
 They stuck to the usual tools in the face of an unusual challenge.”
 Even though the mistake that led to the Challenger disaster could have been caught, it was the uniformity of thinking that lead to an organizational blind spot.